-This is wonderful place for families, and children of all ages.
+This is a wonderful place for families and children of all ages.
 There are activities, rides, and shows to entertain small children and adults alike.
 Dressing like your favorite fantasy character or a knight of the round table is more than acceptable at this locale.
 You can create your own ensemble and wear it there.
 Or if you’re not the crafty type but want to immerse yourself in the experience, you can rent a costume near the entrance.
-Or purchase your own period costume in several different shoppes around the village!
+Or purchase your own period costume in several different shops around the village!

-Artists showcase their clothing, jewelry, metal work, glass blowing, painting and music in beautiful displays, all themed around medieval times, and the lore that accompanies the age.
+Artists showcase their clothing, jewelry, metalwork, glass blowing, painting, and music in beautiful displays, all themed around medieval times, and the lore that accompanies the age.
 Be prepared, most places take cash only.
 A few select clothing stores take cards, but there are eight ATMs onsite, including near the entrance, Tournament Arena, Carnival stage, and Crown Pub.

 The horses in the jousting tournament were beautiful and elaborately dressed for the games.
-Each section of the audience was encouraged to cheer on their champions and boo the challengers as they competed to catch rings on their lances, or unseat their opponent.
+Each section of the audience was encouraged to cheer on their champions and boo the challengers as they competed to catch rings on their lances or unseat their opponent.
 For the afternoon shows, try to sit on the side of the entrance so the sun is not shining right in your eyes.